usnistgov/embedded3DPvids/README.md

 https://www.nist.gov/director/copyright-fair-use-and-licensing-statements-srd-data-and-software

 You may cite the use of this code as follows:
 Friedrich, L., & Seppala, J.E.
-(2021), Python tools for image analysis of embedded 3D printing, Version 1.0.0, National Institute of Standards and Technology, doi:[] (Accessed XXXX-XX-XX)
+(2022), Python tools for image analysis of embedded 3D printing, Version 1.0.0, National Institute of Standards and Technology, doi:10.18434/mds2-2564 (Accessed XXXX-XX-XX)

 ---